demml/opsml-core/crates/opsml_constants/Readme.md

-# Server and Client contract for OpsML
+# Constants to use in OpsML crates